 • 3 cloves garlic, minced

-• 1/3 cup granulated sugar
+• 1/2 cup granulated sugar

-• 2 tablespoons cornstarch + 1/4 cup water, for thickening sauce
+• 2 tablespoons cornstarch + 1/4 cup water for thickening sauce

 For Serving:

-• cooked white or brown rice
+• cooked rice

-• green onions, chopped
+• chopped green onions

-• steamed broccoli or kale, if desired
+• steamed broccoli optional

 Instructions

-• Press the tofu: Wrap the block of tofu in paper towels.
+• Press the tofu: Wrap the blocks of tofu in paper towels.
 Place a plate or pan on top of the wrapped tofu, and put a couple of heavy books on top of that.
 Let the tofu press for 30 minutes.

-• Preheat the oven to 400 degrees F and line a baking sheet with parchment paper.
+• Preheat the oven to 350 degrees F and line a baking sheet with parchment paper.

 • Arrange the tofu evenly on the prepared pan, and bake for 15 minutes.
 Flip and bake for 15 more minutes, until the tofu pieces are crispy and lightly golden brown.
 Remove from oven.